Numbers in Chinese

 108 百零八 bǎi líng bā

-Particularly to Buddhists the number 108 has significance in several different areas:
+Particularly to Buddhists the number 108 has a widespread significance:

 - Tài jí quán (Tai chi) has a complete set of 108 steps.

 - The bells and drums at city centers were struck 108 times to indicate the start and end of the working day.

 - The Manchu-Han Imperial Feast of the Qing dynasty had 108 courses.

 - To the south of Yinchuan in Ningxia there is an historic site with 108 dagobas.